 The kid-friendly and casual restaurant has been serving hearty portions to locals and visitors since 1989.
 Breakfast is what Henry's does best, although it's a wonderful restaurant for lunch and dinner as well.
 Start your day with incredible hotcakes, omelets, biscuits, french toast, eggs benedict, breakfast sandwiches, and even fried trout, served 7:00am to 1:00pm daily.… Read More

-Home of the Crab Leg & Lobster Buffet!
+Home of the Crab Leg & Lobster Buffet for over 24 years!
 Jimmy’s Seafood Buffet is a great stop for an all you can eat affordable dinner extravaganza.
 The buffet offers over 100 different items.
 It even serves Jumbo Alaskan crab legs and Jumbo steamed shrimp, something you will not find on any other buffet in the OBX.
 The buffet offers a variety of seafood and non seafood options.
 Try some of Jimmy’s seafood options and load your plate with blackened tuna, Louisiana crawfish, steamed scallops and mussels, fried oysters and deviled crabs.
 Not in the mood for seafood?
 Fill your plate with steak, pineapple glazed ham, fried chicken, BBQ ribs, and fettuccini Alfredo to name a few.
 The buffet also offers a kid section.
 Let your kids load their plates with chicken tenders, mac and cheese, and corn dog nuggets.
 Don’t forget dessert!
 The buffet also offers soft serve ice cream and a plethora of baked goods.

 It’s been 22 years since Jimmy’s Seafood Buffet opened its doors for the first time.
 Since that inaugural summer, the goal has remained the same: provide customers with a tasty, fresh array of seafood full of Caribbean flavor.